 Correct diabetic foot wear is necessary for everyone with diabetes.
 Shoes that are the right size and are made of comfortable material will decrease the chance of developing sores or ulcers on the feet.
 Avoid walking barefoot, and wear shoes that are comfortable for you.

 To keep your feet healthy, you should wear diabetic socks.
 There are socks that are specifically designed for people with diabetes.
 They are made from acrylic fibers and are free of dyes that might cause irritation.
 Acrylic fabric is better than cotton at keeping excess moisture away from the skin.

 nspect your feet daily.
 By inspecting your feet daily, you will be able to find any abnormalities before they become a problem.

 9.Check with the doctor

-The best way to lead a healthy life is by knowing how to take care of your own self.
-Diabetes might be a problem but that doesn't mean you should stop living and only think of the consequences.
-Proper foot care is essential for a diabetic and by following these simple instructions, you can live your life with the knowledge that you are doing everything to stay happy and healthy.
+The best way to lead a healthy life is by knowing how to take care of yourself.
+Diabetes can be a significant health problem, but taking care of your diabetes will help you live a full and healthy life.
+Proper foot care is essential for people with diabetes.
+By following these recommendations, you can help your feet stay happy and healthy.